programmableinfrastructure/p24e.io/_guides/service-discovery/vulcand-etcd.md

 **Components:** [CoreOS](/tech/coreos/), [etcd](/tech/etcd/), [vulcand](/tech/vulcand/)
 * CoreOS is a minimal Linux OS optimized to run containers
-* etcd is a clusteres key value store that stores data across a cluster of machines
+* etcd is a clustered key value store that stores data across a cluster of machines
 * vulcand is a progammable loadbalancer developed by https://www.mailgun.com/ an email service for devs